sheksushant/bot-dialogflow/README.md

 ##### How to Use?

+You can simply chose to
-Build it from scratch using the [Tutorial](https://chatbotslife.com/custom-api-ai-chatbot-using-botui-58d673155c7d).
+Build it yourself from scratch using this [Tutorial](https://chatbotslife.com/custom-api-ai-chatbot-using-botui-58d673155c7d).

 OR...

+Follow these steps below

 1. Go to [API.AI](https://www.api.ai) and get a key!
 2. Clone the Repo,